Low Latency GNN Accelerator for Quantum Error Correction: GNN Hardware Implementation

 \paragraph{Weight and Bias Storage} Weights are stored in the available BRAMs.
 To maximize parallel computation, each cycle must supply a number of weights equal to the maximum number of concurrent multiplications.
 Multiple weights are packed into each memory address, and the weights stored in the BRAMs are organized such that, in each multiplication cycle, all required weights can be accessed by reading the same address across multiple parallel BRAMs.

-\paragraph{Global Mean-Pooling Division} To eliminate expensive runtime division in the GMP operation, we replace the division with precomputed normalization factors stored in the BRAMs alongside the weights.
+\paragraph{Global Mean-Pooling Division} To eliminate expensive runtime division in the \texttt{GMP} operation, we replace the division with precomputed normalization factors stored in the BRAMs alongside the weights.
 Because much of the BRAMs address space is unused, these scaling factors are placed at a dedicated base address, and the input graph count is used as an address offset to select the appropriate factor.
 Although this does not affect the latency directly, it reduces the number of multiplexers needed to control the input of the DSPs, allowing the design to meet the stringent LUT budget.
+In summary, we presented in this section our proposed three-stage FPGA architecture, and the associated design choices targeted at optimizing the resource utilization to achieve the low-latency constraints.